shaneramey/landscape/README.md

 Environment variables pulled from Vault are prefixed with the string "SECRET_".
 This is to prevent overriding root user environment variables, for security reasons.
 Landscape `secrets` must use a 'secret-' prefix in their names.

+## Secrets backups via LastPass
+to use LastPass per-git-branch secrets, do: make WRITE_TO_VAULT_FROM_LASTPASS=true all

+the `make` command will exit if secrets aren't pre-loaded into Vault, and guide you with the commands to set all needed secrets.

+lastpass_to_vault target expects a Folder in LastPass named 'k8s-landscaper' with LastPass "Notes" named the git branch (e.g., "master").

+TODO: LastPass needs to be cleaned out for unused secrets to avoid cruft

 ## Prerequisite install steps
 ### Landscaper